 - To participate in the worship of the church

 - To embrace leadership roles in the church

 To further nurture spiritual growth

-Sunday School - Middle School students meet with Mr. Rick Rushworth upstairs in the newly dedicated Middle School Room.
+Sunday School - Middle School students meet with Mr. Rick Rushworth upstairs in the Middle School Room.
 During middle school the class focuses on deepening its understandings of the core stories of the Bible: Creation and the story of Abraham; the Exodus: the Exile; the time of the kings; the birth of Jesus, the Easter story and more.

 High School students meet with Mrs. Suzanne Rushworth in the Jimmy Dobbs Youth Room.
 High school studies often focus on the intersection of faith and life and seeking understanding of the plans which God has for each of us.

 Mr. and Mrs. Rushworth are experienced educators and sincerely enjoy leading the Sunday School hour.